 Hold certifications and/or licensure as an:

-EMT I/85 (with successful completion of Georgia State Office of Emergency Medical Services and Trauma (SOEMST) EMT I to AEMT course); EMT I/99; or AEMT.
-Criminal background checks and drug screens may be required based on the requirements for participation in clinical experiences.
+EMT I/85 (with successful completion of Georgia Office of Emergency Medical Services and Trauma EMT I to AEMT course); EMT I/99; or AEMT.
+Criminal background checks, immunization records, vaccines, and drug screens may be required based for participation in clinical experiences.
+Personal health insurance may also be required.

 - Submit a completed application;